includeos/IncludeOS/src/virtio/PORT_undefined_refs.md

 * ~~`virt2phys(void*)`~~
   * Convert virtual address to physical.
 Nothing we need.

-5. Decide on how we're gonna approach this in IncludeOS.

-## IncludeOS requirements
+## What we'll need to do in IncludeOS

 1. Make an equivalent of the whole DPC-system
   - This can be much simpler for us, since we're not multithreaded.
 The fact that Sanos uses DPC actually makes everything easier for us; this means that the only place we need to deal with concurrency is in our interrupt handler, exactly when we queue a task.
 When we're back in the wait-loop, we can single-threadedly call all the dpc-functions, which then won't be concurrent.